idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contest the Charges

-If the defendant chooses to pay the traffic ticket, it will be recorded as a guilty plea and will appear reported to the Idaho Department of Transportation (IDT) as a conviction, and result in demerit points being assessed to the defendant’s driving record.
+If the defendant chooses to pay the traffic ticket, it may be recorded as a guilty plea and may appear reported to the Idaho Department of Transportation (IDT) as a conviction, and result in demerit points being assessed to the defendant’s driving record.
 Payment for the ticket can be made online, by mail, or in person.
-There is no general website for online payments so the defendant will need to verify if the court offers the option to make online payments.
+There is no general website for online payments so the defendant may need to verify if the court offers the option to make online payments.
 If the court does then payment can be made on the court website.
-The defendant will require the citation number and a major credit card.
+The defendant may require the citation number and a major credit card.
 Payments by mail can be made by sending a money order or check for the total amount along with a copy of the citation (or citation number) to the designated court.
 Payments can also be made in person by visiting the office of the court clerk with the violator’s copy of the citation and making the payment.

-If the defendant chooses to contest the charges, the court must be informed of the decision.
-This can be done either by informing the court beforehand by contacting the court’s clerk (information for contacting the court will be included on the reverse side of the citation) or by appearing in court on the assigned date and entering the plea.
-If the defendant contacts the court beforehand, a court official will schedule a date for the arraignment.
+If the defendant chooses to contest the charges, the court should be informed of the decision.
+This can be done either by informing the court beforehand by contacting the court’s clerk (information for contacting the court may be included on the reverse side of the citation) or by appearing in court on the assigned date and entering the plea.
+If the defendant contacts the court beforehand, a court official may schedule a date for the arraignment.
 The arraignment is the day on which the defendant enters the not guilty plea.
-A trial date will be scheduled thereafter.
-After the trial, the judge will render a verdict.
-If the defendant is found guilty, then they are liable for all fines, demerit points and any additional penalties rendered by the court.
-If the defendant is found not guilty, then the charges will be dismissed and the defendant will be exempt from all fines and demerit points, but may still be liable for court fees.
+A trial date may be scheduled thereafter.

 Failure to respond to a citation and to appear for any court date can lead to a license suspension and the issuance of a warrant of arrest against the defendant.
-If the defendant will be unable to make any court appearance, prior notice should be given to the court and the date should be rescheduled.
+If the defendant may be unable to make any court appearance, prior notice should be given to the court and the date should be rescheduled.

 How Do I Find Idaho Traffic Court Records?

 Idaho traffic court records can be located using the Idaho Courts website or if it is known, the individual court website.
-Either of these websites will have a search option to locate court records.
+Either of these websites may have a search option to locate court records.
 Records can also be obtained by physically visiting the courthouse where the case was filed and filing a request in person.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may be required to provide:

 • The name of someone involved, providing it is not a juvenile